 For the most part, the functionality you get when you sign up for Vonage Business Cloud is par for the course.
-The difference between it and, say, RingCentral For Business is that Vonage’s trio of subscription plans is that RingCentral gives you a lot more at the base level.
+The difference between it and, say, RingCentral Office is that Vonage’s trio of subscription plans is that RingCentral gives you a lot more at the base level.

-The problem is you don’t get anything else, and if the few features you do get with the Vonage Business Cloud Mobile plan are limited to PCs and smartphones, then RingCentral’s most affordable business option is clearly a better value.
+The problem is you don’t get anything else - there's no auto-attendant or conferencing, and if the few features you do get with the Vonage Business Cloud Mobile plan are limited to PCs and smartphones, then RingCentral’s most affordable business option is clearly a better value.
 Even 8x8 Virtual Office Pro’s $25 (£19.26) per user per month X2 Edition plan is more compelling, despite being a little pricier, since it comes with a phone line with a unique number and extension, an auto attendant and internet fax.

-Nevertheless, we digress.
-If you bump the number of lines up to 5 to 19 lines, the price of Vonage Business Cloud becomes a bit more digestible.
-It’s $17.99 (£13.96) per month per line.
-Otherwise, if you need between 20 and 99 lines, it’s going to cost you $14.99 (£11.63) per user per month.
+If you bump the number of lines up to 5 to 19 lines, the lowest price for the Vonage Business Cloud becomes a bit more digestible.
+It’s $17.99 (£14) per month per line.
+Otherwise, if you need between 20 and 99 lines, it’s going to cost you $14.99 (£12) per user per month.
 Anything more than that in terms of desired lines, and you’ll have to contact the Vonage Business Cloud sales team for pricing.

-Next up is the Vonage Business Cloud package that businesses will more likely find attractive: the Premium plan.
-At $29.99 (£19.39) for one to four lines, its pricing falls between RingCentral’s Standard and Premium subscription packages.
-Again, adding 5 to 19 lines brings the price down to $17.99 (£13.96) whereas 20 to 99 lines will result in a price drop down to $14.99 (£11.63).
-However, Vonage Business Cloud Premium’s functionality is frankly more limited than that of the $24.99 (£19.26) RingCentral Standard package.
+Next up is the Vonage Business Cloud package that businesses will more likely find attractive: the Premium Plan.
+At $29.99 (£25) for one to four lines, its pricing falls between RingCentral’s Standard and Premium subscription packages.
+Again, adding 5 to 19 lines brings the price down to $27.99 (£23) whereas 20 to 99 lines will result in a price drop down to $24.99 (£21).
+However, Vonage Business Cloud Premium’s functionality is frankly more limited than that of the $24.99 (£19) RingCentral Standard package.

-While it does have a multi-level auto assistant, video conferencing, chat, file sharing and integrations with a wide range of CRM services, Vonage Business Cloud Premium is missing internet fax and voicemail-to-email transcription forwarding.
+While it does have a multi-level auto assistant, video conferencing, chat, file sharing and some integrations, Vonage Business Cloud Premium is missing internet fax and voicemail-to-email transcription forwarding.
 That said, CRM integrations don’t kick in with RingCentral (For Business) unless you’re subscribed to the $34.99 (£26.97) Premium plan, which costs more than Vonage Business Cloud’s Premium plan.